 UK Musculoskeletal Translational Research Collaboration

-The UK Musculoskeletal Translational Research Collaboration (UK MSK TRC) aligns investment in MSK translational research, creating a UK-wide ambition and focus to drive cutting edge translational research in order to improve outcomes for patients.
+The UK Musculoskeletal Translational Research Collaboration (UK MSK TRC) aligns investment in MSK translational research, creating a UK-wide ambition and focus to drive cutting edge translational research to improve outcomes for patients.

 Work with us